-Jenga Africa is an organization dedicated to suicide awareness.
-Birthed in 2017 and launched in December 2019, we work to help millions of young people globally in overcoming depression and suicide ideation.
+Jenga Africa is an organization dedicated to promoting mental health and suicide prevention.
+Launched in 2017, we work to help millions of young people globally in overcoming depression and suicide ideation.

 How it began…

-Founded in 2017; after 20 years of batting depression and suicide ideation, Sheilla Akwara overcame her struggles and formed Jenga Africa to help other young people struggling with the same.
+Founded in 2017; after 20 years of battling depression and suicide ideation + attempts, Sheilla Akwara overcame her struggles and formed Jenga Africa to help other young people struggling with the same.

 We engage with schools, governments, individuals, public and private society to achieve our goals in implementing key programmes aimed at addressing stigma; and creating solutions and strategies that can assist young people as they forge their futures and visions.